hullabaloo-vincent/writform/README.md

 # subScribe

+Tired of the ads on Discord?
+Have a fun writing/creative group you meet with?
+Is your writing group having to use multiple apps for writing sessions, sharing, collaboration, and feedback?
+Hate sharing your info with big tech so they can serve you even MORE ads?

+For me, that's a yes, yes, yes, and a big 'ol YES.

-Self-hosted group creative-writing sessions: run your own server, connect with the desktop app by IP + port, and write together — Discord-style groups and chat, timed WYSIWYG writing prompts with full session history, friends & DMs, and an Obsidian-compatible personal notes vault.
+subScribe is a fully self-hosted app for group creative-writing sessions.
+Run your own server, connect with the desktop app, and write together with groups, chat (text, voice, and video), timed writing prompts with full session history, friends & DMs, and an
+Obsidian-compatible personal notes vault.

 Every feature is an "app" on an internal platform layer (dock, UI slots, command